Hamsterdamm/drums_midi_humanizer/README.md

   - **Accents**: Adds emphasis to certain notes.
   - **Flams**: Creates realistic flam strokes on the snare.
   - **Shuffle/Swing**: Applies a shuffle or swing feel to the groove.
+  - **Rudiment Pattern Matching**: Actively scans for complex cohesive phrases (like paradiddles or flam taps) and selectively blends their foundational mechanical dynamics directly into the drummer's profile attributes for more contextual realism.
 - **Instrument-Specific Logic**: Applies different humanization rules to different parts of the drum kit for a more authentic sound.
-- **Rudiment Detection**: Identifies common drumming patterns (rudiments) and applies specialized humanization to them.
 - **Drum Library Support**: Can be configured for different drum sound libraries (e.g., General MIDI, Addictive Drums 2, Superior Drummer 3).
-- **Visualization**: Generates a PNG image that visually compares the original and humanized MIDI patterns, showing the changes in timing and velocity.
+- **Visualization**: An interactive desktop GUI application provides a detailed 5-plot analytical interface, allowing you to visualize velocity and timing shifts with dynamic time-axis zooming.
+You can also generate static PNG comparisons using the CLI.

 ## Installation